 Image credit: @homesweetoven

-3. Shop at an online bazaar
+3. Shop at mini and online bazaars

 4. Have online iftar sessions with friends

 Image credit: @halalmediajapan

 Going out for Iftar (a breaking fast meal) with your pals and extended family is usually a yearly affair for some.
 Some prefer the classic restos peppered around Haji Lane while others take this opportunity to uncover new hangout joints.
 But the social-distancing measures doesn’t have to mean that these Iftar sessions need to end.

 You and your friends can order some mains, bring your phone or laptop to the dining table, and catch up with your loved ones using video call apps like Skype, Zoom, or Google Meets.
 You can also take turns treating each other to meals by ordering them for your friends before it’s time to break fast.